 Managed IT Services: Is It Worth the Cost?

-For many companies, in spite of the benefits managed IT services have to offer, the question remains: “is it worth the cost?”
-If you’re considering managed IT services for your organization, then you’re likely wondering if the benefits justify the initial investment and long-term costs involved.
+In spite of the benefits managed IT services have to offer, it’s still common to ask: “is it worth the cost?”
+In other words, if you’re considering managed IT services, you might be wondering if the benefits justify the initial investment and long-term costs involved.

-To answer this question, it’s important to understand the benefits of IT outsourcing when compared with in-house IT solutions:
+To answer this question, you need to weigh outsourced IT against in-house solutions:

-- With an in-house IT solution, the onus of equipment upkeep and upgrading, along with software updates and patches, falls squarely on your organization.
-MSPs can handle these functions, leaving your organization free to focus on its core tasks.
+- With an in-house IT solution, the onus for equipment upkeep, software updates, and patches falls squarely on your organization.
+MSPs can handle these functions, leaving your organization free to focus on core tasks.

-- MSPs offer your organization a predictable IT budget, giving it greater peace of mind while insulating it against unexpected IT expenditures.
+- MSPs offer your organization a predictable IT budget, giving owners greater peace of mind while insulating the enterprise against unexpected IT expenditures.
+Should you need to scale IT to meet growth (whether you planned for it or not), you can do so quickly and efficiently.
+Plus, you can budget predictable costs from the very beginning.

 - MSPs take a proactive approach towards managing the IT environment, namely by identifying and remedying potential issues before they become problems for your organization.
 MSPs also provide 24/7 monitoring and end-user support – capabilities that may not be possible with an in-house IT technician.